Drimnagh Castle: History

 Upon his death in April 1918, ownership of the castle passed to their eldest son, Joseph Aloysius (born 1882), known as Louis.
 Together with his brother Hugh, Louis managed the dairy farm and the dairy shop in Lower Leeson Street.
 Louis (who never married) died in December 1951.
 (Hugh, who did not marry until the age of 60 in 1944, died in 1950).

-Occupied by the Hatch family until the mid-1950s, Drimnagh Castle was left by Louis Hatch to Dr. P. Dunne, Bishop of Nara, who sold it (reportedly for a nominal sum) to the Christian Brothers to build the school that now stands there.
-Initially the Christian Brothers lived and ran a school there until 1956, when they moved to their new schools and monastery close by.
+Occupied by the Hatch family until the mid-1950s, Drimnagh Castle was left by Louis Hatch to Dr. P. Dunne, Bishop of Nara, who sold it (reportedly for a nominal sum) to the Christian Brothers to build the school that now stands adjacent.
+The Christian Brothers lived and ran a school there until 1956, when they moved to their new schools and monastery close by.

 In 1978, the local An Caisleán Gaelic Athletic Association club (now St James Gaels GAA club), took possession of the castle's coach-house and renovated it to give them a clubhouse, hall, kitchen and changing rooms with adjoining showers.

 By the mid-1980s the castle was a ruin with fallen roofs, missing windows and partly collapsed masonry.
-In 1986 Peter Pearson, an artist working with An Taisce, the national trust for Ireland, set up a local committee and got FÁS (Foras Áiseanna Saothair) the state training authority, involved in a conservation and restoration programme.
+In 1986 Peter Pearson, an artist working with An Taisce, the national trust for Ireland, set up a local committee and got FÁS, the state training authority, involved in a conservation and restoration programme.
 All work was carried out by hand; the construction of a 15th-century style medieval oak roof over the great hall, mullioned stone windows, lime mortars for building stone and plastering and wood carving in oak.
 A formal medieval–style garden was also created.

 Drimnagh Castle re-opened to the public in 1991, with additional restoration work continuing through the 1990s.